ibm-cloud-docs/AnalyticsEngine/aggregating-logs.md

 The following prerequisites must be met before you can begin collecting cluster logs to a centralized server:

 - You must have an existing {{site.data.keyword.iae_full_notm}} service instance.
 Presently, REST API is the only mode with which you can configure log aggregation.
-- You must create IBM Log Analysis with LogDNA service instance.
+- You must create an IBM Log Analysis with LogDNA service instance.
 To create an instance in {{site.data.keyword.Bluemix_short}}, see [IBM Log Analysis with LogDNA
 ](https://cloud.ibm.com/observe/logging){: external}.
 For details on monitoring and managing log data with IBM Log Analysis with LogDNA, see [provisioning a service instance](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-provision){: external}.
 - You must have access to the LogDNA ingestion key.
 See [Getting the ingestion key](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-ingestion_key){: external}.
 - You must have the following IAM access permissions (roles) to the {{site.data.keyword.iae_full_notm}} service instance and the resource group.
 Two types of roles exist: